zaxx-q/Expression-generator/README.md

 3. Experiment with custom prompt tweaks for specific styles
 4. Delete `expressions/orig__*.png` files to regenerate specific emotions
 5. Choose background type (grey/white) based on your use case
+6. If background removal isn't clean, use the `orig__*.png` files for manual editing